EMBYRDEV/Pixel-Perfect-Retro-Camera/Assets/Wolv Interactive/Pixel Perfect Retro Camera/Readme.txt

 camera alongside the rendering then add a SnapToPixel component to your camera's parent GameObject.

-Note:
-Pixels Per Unit should be set to 1 for all sprites.

 Known Issues:
 To prevent shimmering required that we add a 1px border to the render image to account for a possible fraction of a pixel overlap.
 This can't be fixed however